Jikji: Printing

-On the last page of Jikji is recorded details of its publication, indicating that it was published in the 3rd Year of King U (July 1377) by metal type at Heungdeok temple in Cheongju.
-The Jikji originally consisted of two volumes totaling 307 chapters, but the first volume of the metal printed version is no longer extant.
+On the last page of Jikji, details of its publication are recorded, indicating that it was published in the third year of King U (July 1377) by metal type at Heungdeok Temple in Cheongju.
+The Jikji originally consisted of two volumes totaling 307 chapters, but the first volume of the metal-printed version is no longer extant.

 A record indicates that in 1377, Baegun's students, priests Seoksan and Daldam, helped publish Jikji by using movable metal type, and the priestess Myodeok also contributed her efforts.

-Although made using movable type, Jikji used different printing methods from those of Johannes Gutenberg.
+Although made using movable type, Jikji used printing methods different from those of Johannes Gutenberg.

-The surviving metal type's dimensions are 24.6 × 17.0 cm (9.7 x 6.7 in).
-Its paper is very slight and white.
-The whole text is doubly folded very slightly.
-The cover looks remade.
-The title of Jikji also seems to be written with Indian ink after the original.
-In French, the cover on the surviving volume of the metal type edition records, "The oldest known Korean book printed with molded type, with 1377 as date," written by Maurice Courant.
+The surviving metal type's dimensions are 24.6 × 17.0 cm (9.7 × 6.7 in).
+Its paper is very thin and white.
+The whole text is double-folded.
+The cover appears to have been remade.
+The title of Jikji also seems to be written in India ink after the original.
+In French, the cover on the surviving volume of the metal type edition records, "The oldest known Korean book printed with molded type, with 1377 as date", written by Maurice Courant.

-The lines are not straight, but askew.
-The difference in ink color thickness shown on drawn letter paper is large, and spots often occur.
-Even some characters, such as 'day' (日) or 'one' (一), are written reversely, while other letters are not printed out completely.
+The lines are not straight but askew.
+The difference in ink color thickness shown on drawn letter paper is significant, and spots often occur.
+Even some characters, such as 'day' (日) or 'one' (一), are written in reverse, while other letters are not printed completely.
 The same typed letters are not shown on the same paper, but the same typed letters appear on other leaves.
 There are also blurs and spots around the characters.